39th President of the USA. 21-1-1977 to 20-1-1981

-Voyager 1 has now responded as at June 2011, to Earth's commands, to re-orientate itself to Alpha Centauri which is Voyager 1's guide star, so it can begin sending transmissions back to earth.
+Voyager 1 responded as at June 2011, to Earth's commands, to re-orientate itself to Alpha Centauri which is Voyager 1's guide star, so it can begin sending transmissions back to earth.

 This is a major step forward for Voyager 1.

-At this time, Voyager 1 will be almost 160 times farther from the Sun than the Earth -- almost 18 billion kilometres) away.
+At this time, Voyager 1 was 160 times farther from the Sun than the Earth -- around 17 billion kilometres away.

-Voyager 1 will be departing the Solar System at a speed of 39,000 miles per hour (17.4 kilometres per second ).
-At the same time, Voyager 2 will be 5.1 billion miles (8.1 billion kilometres) from Earth and is departing the Solar System at a speed of 35,000 miles per hour (15.9 kilometres per second).
+Voyager 1 was departing the Solar System at a speed of 39,000 miles per hour (17.4 kilometres per second ).
+At the same time, Voyager 2 will be 5.1 billion miles (8.1 billion kilometres) from Earth and was departing the Solar System at a speed of 35,000 miles per hour (15.9 kilometres per second).

-In April 2013 it has been recorded that Voyager 1 will finally exit our solar system.
+In April 2013 it has been recorded that Voyager 1 finally left our solar system.

-This will be the first man made object to do this.
+This was the first man made object to do this.

-This means Voyager 1 will now be in deep space beyond our solar system.
+This means Voyager 1 is now in deep space beyond our solar system.

-It's instruments can operate until the RTG's can continue to provide power and that will mean a gradual loss of instruments until about 2020 when all functions will stop.
+It's instruments can operate until the RTG's can continue to provide power and that will mean a gradual loss of instruments until about 2025 when all functions may stop.
 Until then Voyager 1 will transmit information to and from earth with a (about) 20 hour delay each way due to the distance that Voyager 1 has from Earth.